ganaabalgan/Feed_Reader/README.md

 # Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

+If you wish to contribute please create a PR at https://github.com/gb015j/Feed_Reader

+Steps to use feedreader:
+Open index.html and you will see the test results at the bottom of the page